 Product Sustainability Great product designed with sustainability in mind

 We are committed to pursuing technology and product innovation, allowing us to continually deliver great products that look good, delight our customers wear after wear and reduce our impact on people and the planet.
-In recent years, we’ve begun a new journey to build on our capabilities and empower our employees to make sustainability part of their jobs.
-Our brands are tasked with developing strategies to improve their sustainability performance, and in 2017, both our Athleta and Gap brands released public goals to improve the materials they source.
+Our brands approach sustainability starting with the materials they source, the products they design and the suppliers they work with.
+They are also beginning to communicate with customers about our efforts to produce responsibly.

 We educate our brand teams about how to design using more sustainable fibers, fabrics and manufacturing techniques that save water—and how to procure more responsible materials.

 Integrating Sustainability into Our Brand Decisions

 In addition to our work within our company, we continue to leverage our relationships with peers, partners and stakeholder groups, such as the Sustainable Apparel Coalition, Textile Exchange, the Better Cotton Initiative (BCI) and Made-By.
 Our partners each bring something unique to the table in terms of access, expertise, common framework or principles, funding and more.
 With these partnerships, we’re able to scale up work through our global supply chain and support our brands in setting their own sustainability goals.

 One of the most effective ways we’ve found to design and create more sustainable products is to build awareness and education around sustainability, which improves the impacts of our products on people and the planet.